 Portland, OR 97239

-Full time clinical fellowships are being offered at the NW Center for voice and Swallowing, Otolaryngology / Head & Neck Surgery at OHSU.
+Full-time clinical fellowships (2) are being offered at the NW Center for Voice and Swallowing, Otolaryngology/Head and Neck Surgery of Oregon Health & Science University in Portland, Oregon.
 The primary purpose of the program is to train professionals in the areas of voice and swallowing disorders.
-Training in direct patient care to patients (adult and pediatric) with voice disorders, laryngeal voice restoration, speech and swallowing disorders after head and neck cancer, and adult dysphagia.
+Training in direct patient care to patients (adult and pediatric) with voice disorders; alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer and adult dysphagia.

 Training program description for Speech-Language Pathology

-Applicants should submit: 1) a letter of intent including background and areas of interest, and 2) a resume including at least two references qualified to comment on the status and performance of the applicant.
-Applications are due by March 31, 2012.
+Applicants should submit 1) a letter of intent including background and areas of interest, and 2) a resume including at least two references qualified to comment on the status of the applicant.
+Applications by March 31, 2014.

-A stipend is available for the 2012-13 academic year, on a 12 month appointment. the beginning date for the fellowship is the first week of September.
+The stipend for 2014-15 is 35K per annum in addition to health benefits.
+This is a 12 month appointment.
+The beginning date for the fellowship is the first week of September.

 Letters and inquiries should be addressed to: